 Inclined to build a profession as Devops Developer?
 Then here is the blog post on, explore Devops Training

 However, it is necessary to evaluate the exact needs of the enterprise before leaning towards a full stack or Ops hiring approach.
 Following are the key questions that need to be addressed to arrive at a conclusion:

 1. Is your software stack complex?

 Software stacks are much more diverse and variable these days.
 For example, Java has two runtime environments now.
 MySQL is not the only preferred DB solution, there is NoSQL too.
 In this scenario, if your application stack is too complex, it is futile to expect expertise in so many technologies from a full stack developer.
-It makes sense to opt for Ops and hire technology specific experts for each stack element.
+It makes sense to opt for Ops and hire technology-specific experts for each stack element.

 2. Do you really need agile implementation?

 Agile implementation is for applications that are trying to keep up with highly volatile consumer markets, where there is intense competition between similar companies to come up with latest features that tilt the balance of customers on either side depending upon the utility provided by those features.
-If the enterprise is an industry facing entity, which has legacy solutions that do not require frequent changes other than white labeling for the customer companies, going for Ops does not make sense.
-The enterprise would do better with full stack developers who can handle minor version changes and maintenance needs of the application.
+If the enterprise is an industry facing entity, which has legacy solutions that do not require frequent changes other than white labelling for the customer companies, going for Ops does not make sense.
+The enterprise would do better with full-stack developers who can handle minor version changes and maintenance needs of the application.

 3. What team size do you require, and what is your budget?

 The team size per project depends less on the application needs and more on the enterprise’s ability to spend funds on hiring the team these days.
 This is a faulty approach.
 The team size should be decided based on the complexity of the application, and the areas of expertise required to build the application.

 If it is a complex application that requires modularity and uses diverse stacks, it requires Ops resources.
 If the application scope is limited, with no complexity, and few update requirements, full-stack developers can suffice.